isgulkov/rsa-prep/README.md

 Many x86 programmers know what shifts do to negatives there — that is, definitely the final option, with right shift drawing from a bottomless supply of `1`'s beyond the MSD.

 The problem is that 2's complement is so good for fixed-width integers precisely because they overflow, allowing to (at least) add and subtract seamlessly, without distinguishing any signs.
-When imitating it in a "sign-and-abs" multiple-precision scenario, one bumps into quite a few edge cases.
+When imitating it in a *signed-magnitude* multiple-precision scenario, one bumps into quite a few edge cases.

 **TODO**